 History

-Within the framework of a rescue excavation in 2009 at the Rhine dyke in close proximity to the fortification remains of Kaiserwerth, a flat-bottomed river craft was discovered at the northern corner of the fortification's batardeau.
-As substantial masonry remains of the batardeau (cf. plan below: red line in the blue rectangle) had collapsed onto the wreck (green line), a stratigraphic terminus ante quem of 1702 was inferred, associated with the siege of the fortress by allied troops from Holland, Brandenburg and England in the War of Spanish Succession.
+During works at the Rhine dike in the German city of Düsseldorf, remnants of a ship were found in 2009.
+Within the framework of a rescue excavation of these remains, that were in close proximity to the fortification remains of Kaiserwerth, a flat-bottomed river craft was discovered at the northern corner of the fortification's batardeau (a dam with a sluice gate in a fortification).
+As substantial masonry remains of the batardeau (see the plan below), a terminus ante quem of 1702 was inferred, associated with the siege of the fortress by allied troops from the Netherlands, Brandenburg and England in the War of the Spanish Succession.

 Description